About Audrey Watters

 Way back in junior high, I took an aptitude test that gave me a single career option: freelance writer.
 I remember feeling rather panicky at the time, wondering how the hell I’d manage to pull it off.
 But now I do.

 My stories have appeared on NPR/KQED's education technology blog MindShift, in the data section of O’Reilly Radar, on Inside Higher Ed, in The School Library Journal, in The Atlantic, on ReadWriteWeb, and in the Edutopia's blog (among other places).

 And of course, I write on my blog Hack Education.
-I'm in the middle of writing my first book, Teaching Machines, due out whenever I get my shit together (prediction: late 2014).
-And I'm the editor/lead writer for a new site -- one that talks about progressive education and progressive tech -- Educating Modern Learners.
+I've published a collection of my public talks, The Monsters of Education Technology, and I'm in the middle of writing my next book, Teaching Machines, due out whenever I get my shit together (prediction: 2015).
+I'm the editor/lead writer for a new site -- one that talks about progressive education and progressive tech -- Educating Modern Learners.

 In my spare time, I read, rabble-rouse, drink beer, and prepare for the zombie apocalypse.
 Because you never know…

 I created Hack Education in June 2010 shortly after I became a technology journalist.
 I was frustrated by the lack of coverage of education technology -- by both technology and education publications.
 I did my day job (the freelance writing I get paid for) but devoted as much attention as possible to Hack Education, trying to create the sort of blog that I'd want to read: one that's smart and snarky, one that's free of advertising and investor influence (See: Disclosures), one that's tracking new technologies but not just because of some hyperbolic "revolution."
 Hack Education isn't just about how ed-tech changes "the system."
 It is about the future of learning.
 (Yes, there's a distinction there.)